Adding a process context variable to a workflow

 When a user submits a service request, BMC Digital Workplace gathers process context information that can be used in a workflow.
 Process context is information from a service request and a service associated with the request.

 This topic describes how to add and use the process context variable used for collecting information generated from a service request.

 To create a process context variable

-To pass process context information to your workflow, you must add a variable of Service Broker Context data type to your process.
-This variable will collect information from a service request and service request definition.
+To pass process context information to a workflow, you must add a variable of Service Broker Context data type to your process.
+This variable collects information from a service request and service request definition.

-You can create only one process context variable in your workflow.
+You can create only one process context variable in a workflow.

-- Open the workflow designer, and select the canvas to modify settings of a process.
+- Open the workflow designer, and select the canvas to modify the process's settings.